How does this medication work? What will it do for me?

 Take 1 blue tablet daily for 24 days, then 1 white tablet daily for 2 days then 1 lilac-coloured tablet daily for 2 days.
 The blue tablets contain both norethindrone acetate and ethinyl estradiol, the white tablets contains ethinyl estradiol only and the lilac tablet contains no active medication.

-It is advisable to use a second method of birth control (e.g., latex condoms and spermicidal foam or gel) for the first 7 days of the first cycle of pill use.
+It is advisable to use a second method of birth control (e.g., latex condoms and spermicidal foam or gel) for the first 7 days of the first cycle of pill use, if you choose to start taking this medication on the first Sunday after your period starts.

 Many women have spotting or light bleeding or may feel nauseous during the first 3 months of taking the pill.
 If you do feel sick, do not stop taking the pill.
 The problem will usually go away.
 If it does not go away, check with your doctor or clinic.